 As a REIT, we are required to distribute dividends (other than capital gain dividends) to our stockholders in an amount at least equal to (A) the sum of (i) 90% of our "REIT taxable income" (computed without regard to the dividends paid deduction and our net capital gain), and (ii) 90% of the net income (after tax), if any, from foreclosure property, minus (B) the sum of certain items of non-cash income.
 In addition, if we dispose of any built-in gain asset during a recognition period, we will be required to distribute at least 90% of the built-in gain (after tax), if any, recognized on the disposition of such asset.
 Such distributions must be paid in the taxable year to which they relate, or in the following taxable year if declared before we timely file our tax return for such year and paid on or before the first regular dividend payment after such declaration.
-In addition, such distributions are required to be made pro rata, with no preference to any share of stock as compared with other shares of the same class, and with no preference to one class of stock as compared with another class except to the extent that such class is entitled to such a preference.
+In addition, such distributions are required to be made pro rata, with no preference to any share of stock as compared with other shares of the same class, and with no preference.
 To the extent that we do not distribute all of our net capital gain or do distribute at least 90%, but less than 100% of our "REIT taxable income" as adjusted, we will be subject to tax thereon at regular ordinary and capital gain corporate tax rates.

-For the three months ended March 31, 2022, we paid dividends of approximately \$160.6 million to our common stockholders.
+For the six months ended June 30, 2022, we paid dividends of approximately \$318.3 million to our common stockholders.
 On February 15, 2022, we paid dividends of \$0.67 per outstanding common share to the common stockholders of record as of the close of business on February 7, 2022.
+On May 13, 2022, we paid dividends of \$0.67 per outstanding common share to the common stockholders of record as of the close of business on May 2, 2022.